Athadu: Plot

-Politician Siva Reddy, leader of the opposition, intends to win the upcoming election by staging a failed assassination attempt on him, which would garner him sympathy votes.
-To accomplish this, Siva Reddy, his deputy Baaji Reddy and their aide Farooq, hire Nandu, a contract killer, along with his partner Malli.
-On the day of the staged attack, Nandu's plan goes awry when Siva Reddy is actually shot dead.
-Attempting escape, Nandu sees Malli die in a car accident, and manages to evade the police by jumping onto a moving train.
+Siva Reddy, the leader of the opposition, intends to secure an upcoming election victory by staging a failed assassination attempt on himself to garner sympathy votes.
+To execute the plan, Siva Reddy, his deputy Baaji Reddy, and their aide Farooq hire a professional assassin named Nandagopal "Nandu" and his partner Malli.
+On the day of the operation, the plan collapses when Siva Reddy is actually shot dead by an unknown sniper.
+As they flee, Nandu witnesses Malli die when his getaway car collides with a petrol tanker and explodes.
+Nandu manages to evade the police dragnet by jumping onto a moving train.

-On the train, Nandu meets Parthasaradhi "Pardhu", who is returning to his hometown, Basarlapudi, after running away as a child two decades earlier.
-While the train halts at a station, the police searching for Nandu arrive.
-The sub-inspector of the search party spots Nandu and fires at him, but hits Pardhu instead.
-Nandu uses the distraction to escape and goes to Basarlapudi.
-However, Pardhu's unsuspecting family mistakes Nandu for their long-lost relative and welcomes him with open arms.
-Over time, he bonds with them and falls in love with Poori, Pardhu's cousin.
-Nandu helps the family resolve several issues, including protecting their farmland, aiding a struggling family affected by Pardhu's past actions, and withdrawing money from his own bank account to fund Poori's sister's wedding.
-He confides his real identity to Pardhu's childhood friend Ramana.
+On the train, Nandu meets Parthasaradhi "Pardhu", a young man returning to his hometown of Basarlapudi after running away as a child two decades prior.
+When the train halts at a station, a police search party boards the carriage.
+A sub-inspector identifies Nandu by his clothes and fires, but the bullet misses Nandu and kills Pardhu instead.
+Nandu uses the ensuing chaos to escape and travels to Basarlapudi.
+Upon his arrival, Pardhu’s unsuspecting family mistakes Nandu for their long-lost relative and welcomes him into their home.
+Over time, Nandu deeply bonds with the household, and Pardhu's cousin, Poori, falls in love with him.
+Nandu quietly resolves several family crises, including protecting their ancestral farmland, assisting a local family burdened by Pardhu's childhood actions, and secretly withdrawing his own contract-killing money to fund Poori's sister's wedding.
+He ultimately confides his true identity only to Pardhu's childhood friend, Ramana.

-Meanwhile, CBI officer Anjaneya Prasad is assigned to investigate Siva Reddy's assassination.
-Noting inconsistencies in the evidence, he goes to Basarlapudi but fails to uncover Nandu's identity.
-All evidence points toward the deceased Malli, leading Prasad to consult Sadhu, Nandu and Malli's former mentor in prison.
-After surreptitiously confirming Nandu's identity and the location of the payment for the job, Prasad discovers a withdrawal from Nandu's account, calls the household, and tricks Nandu into revealing himself, causing him to flee.
-Arriving at the house, Prasad informs Pardhu's family of his real fate and departs.
-The revelation leaves them devastated, but Ramana defends Nandu, highlighting his contributions to the family, saying he didn't take credit for or make anyone know of his actions.
+Meanwhile, CBI Officer Anjaneya Prasad is assigned to investigate Siva Reddy's murder.
+Noticing deep inconsistencies in the initial evidence, Prasad tracks leads to Basarlapudi but initially fails to uncover Nandu's disguise.
+Because the forensic evidence points toward the deceased Malli, Prasad consults Sadhu, Nandu and Malli's former prison mentor.
+After uncovering Nandu's bank account details and tracing the wedding fund withdrawal, Prasad calls the Basarlapudi household and tricks Nandu into exposing himself, forcing Nandu to flee.
+Prasad arrives at the house, informs the family of the real Pardhu's death, and departs.
+The revelation leaves the family devastated, but Ramana defends Nandu, highlighting how he selflessly mended the family's fractured lives without taking credit.